richardcrowley/parkrun-capstone/README.md

 * Different conditions are not well captured

-This is clearly illustrated in the evaluation of the Wimbledon Common event, where conditions were particulary muddy and difficult which resulted in model predicting significantly faster times than were observed.
+This is clearly illustrated in the evaluation of the Wimbledon Common event, where conditions were particulary muddy and difficult resulting in the model predicting significantly faster times than were observed.
 We can see from the feature importances for the best models that the event_index, season and month features, which do contain some information on the expected conditions have low importance so this is to be expected.

 * Predicted times do not increase monotonically with position

 This is a major limitation as it means the results do not make sense in practice and could not be used without adjustment.
 It would be difficult to improve much further on this as the predictions are largely based on previous times, but in reality this is a fun, amateur event and participants do not perform consistently in relation to their best time.
-They may sometimes run slower to take part with friends, or run with dogs or even buggies which brings an unpredictable variation in times.
+They may sometimes run slower to take part with friends, or run with dogs or even buggies, which brings an unpredictable variation in times.

 * Unknown Runners and new participants